groussea/opyflow/ReadMe.txt

 The code use last versions of VTK and opencv.
 However, pip (Python Package Index) doesn't have the last vtk yet.
 It is also a bit tricky to compile the source directly from the vtk website.
-However, the simplest way to install it is to use miniconda oranaconda and the last updated sources from conda-forge.
+However, the simplest way to install it is to use miniconda or anaconda and the last updated sources from conda-forge.

-When miniconda/anaconda is installed type in the commande prompt:
+When miniconda/anaconda is installed type in the command prompt:

 conda create -n opyfenv vtk opencv matplotlib scipy tqdm (spyder) source activate opyfenv

 These command lines will install the an environnement with python 3.6.
-The soft has been developped on python 2.7 and modifications are still required.
+The soft has been developed on python 2.7 and modifications are still required.
 And then run spyder or directly ipython in the command prompt

 it is also possible to use anaconda software to use a GUI.